 We have two state-of-the-art Siemens Intevo SPECT/CT gamma cameras on the Sutton site and one Philips Brightview gamma camera on the Chelsea site.
 All of these cameras are multi-functional with the ability to perform localisation CT with SPECT imaging, providing superior diagnostic information to SPECT alone on a full range of nuclear medicine studies.

-We have two state-of-the-art Siemens Biograph mCT PET/CT scanners on the Sutton site and one Philips Gemini TF PET/CT in Chelsea.
-Access to a variety of PET tracers is available for both clinical and research studies produced through our onsite Cyclotron owned by Alliance medical, generator produced radioisotopes in our radiopharmacy and third party suppliers.
+We have two state-of-the-art Siemens Biograph mCT PET/CT scanners on the Sutton site and one Siemens Biograph Horizon PET/CT in Chelsea.
+Access to a variety of PET tracers is available for both clinical and research studies.
+These tracers are produced in-house by our radiopharmacy, and also supplied by third party companies.

 DEXA (dual energy X-ray absorptiometry)

-At Sutton, the GE Lunar Prodigy Bone Densitometer is currently operated four days per week (Mondays – Thursday).
-Bone densitometry services for the Chelsea hospital are provided at the Royal Brompton Hospital.
+Our densitometry services are provided at Sutton; the P11 Prodigy Full MLR Bone Densitometer is currently operated four days per week (Mondays – Thursday).

 There are three adult and two paediatric shielded treatment rooms at the Sutton site.
 One of the paediatric treatment rooms is located in the new Children’s and Teenage Cancer Centre.
 These rooms provide accommodation for those undergoing inpatient radioisotope therapy.
 Outpatient therapies are administered by skilled staff in the Department of Nuclear Medicine and PET/CT.